Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 What if I don’t have an oven-safe skillet?

-An overhead shot of Skillet Chicken Pot Pie with Biscuits in a black Staub cast iron skillet that sits atop a creamy white textured surface.
-Sprigs of fresh thyme surround the skillet.
+An overhead shot of Skillet Chicken Pot Pie with Biscuits served in two white bowls with scalloped edges that rest atop a creamy white textured surface.
+Two gold spoons, a blue and white striped linen napkin, and a few sprigs of fresh thyme surround the bowls.

-Be sure to make this Skillet Chicken Pot Pie recipe the next time you’re looking for the ultimate cozy dish.
-It’s savory & super comforting, I know you’ll love it!
 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+I LOVE hearing about and seeing your PWWB creations!
 Happy cooking! ♡

 Print